-- 1. Have been an assistant course designer to a minimum National Level 3 Course Designer on at least two occasions at ESNZ Jumping sanctioned events.
-(See Explanations Item 1). - 2.
-Worked as a steward on at least two occasions at ESNZ sanctioned events and preferably be, or be working towards becoming, as a minimum listed National Level 1 Steward.
+- 1. Have been an aAssistant course designer to a minimum National Level 3 Course Designer on at least two occasions at ESNZ Jumping sanctioned events.
+(See Explanations Item 1). - Extensive experience as steward Worked as a steward on at least two occasions at ESNZ sanctioned events and preferably be, or be working towards becoming, as a minimum listed National Level 1 Steward.
 (See Explanations Item 2). - 3.
-Have been a regular member of a Ground Jury at ESNZ Jumping sanctioned events including FEI events and be capable of fulfilling the role of President of the Ground Jury. - 4.
+Part of organising committees of ESNZ events - 4.
+Have been a Regular member of GJ at ESNZ events a Ground Jury at ESNZ Jumping sanctioned events and World Cup events including FEI events and be capable of fulfilling the role of President G/J at all ESNZ events of the Ground Jury.

+- 4. 5.
 Pass an open book upgrade test for National Level 2 Judges at a yearly ESNZ Jumping Technical Officials Seminar.
-Upgrade tests may be held at other times during the year when necessary. - 5.
-Understand the Ground Jury flow chart- ESNZ GRs Article 144: Judicial Process VRs and Anti-Doping. - 6.
-Have a through knowledge of the legal system in the ESNZ General Regulations, Chapter 9. - 7.
-Read and understand the ESNZ GRs Annex G: Veterinary Standards. - 8.
-Be a mentor for junior officials, enabling them to progress towards promotion. - 9.
+Attend courses for Official-National Judges and obtain sufficient marks to pass Upgrade tests may be held at other times during the year when necessary. - 5.
+6. Keep a current CV that records all of above-Understand the Ground Jury flow chart- ESNZ GRs Article 144: Judicial Process VRs and Anti-Doping. - 6.
+7. Have a through A thorough knowledge of the legal system in the ESNZ General Regulations, Chapter 9. - 7.
+8. Be familiar with the Medication Control Programme Read and understand the ESNZ GRs Annex G: Veterinary Standards. - 8.
+9. Be capable of a mentoring for junior officials, to enableing them to progress towards promotion. - 9.
 Attend an official Technical Official Seminar in the last three years. - 10.
 Be recommended by 2x minimum National Level 3 judges. - 11.
 Apply for upgrading through your ESNZ Area Group to the ESNZ Jumping Technical Committee and the ESNZ Jumping Board to be added to the official list of National Level 3 judges.